 Neurons are excitable; that is, they can respond to changes in their surroundings.
 Some neurons, for example, detect changes in temperature, light, or pressure outside the body, whereas others respond to signals from inside the body, often from other neurons.
-In either case, such changes or stimuli usually affect the membrane potential in the region of the membrane exposed to the stimulus, causing a local potential change.

-Typically, the environmental change affects the membrane potential by opening a gated ion channel.
+In either case, such changes or stimuli usually affect the membrane potential in the region of the membrane brane potential by opening a gated ion channel.
+The effect will depend on the ion that can pass through the channel.
 If, as a result, the membrane potential becomes more negative than the resting potential, the membrane is hyperpolarized.

-If the membrane becomes less negative (more positive) than the resting potential, the membrane is depolarized.
+If the membrane becomes less negative (more positive) than

-Local potential changes are graded.
-This means that the degree of change in the resting potential is directly proportional to the intensity of the stimulation.
+degree of change in the resting potential is directly proportional to the intensity of the stimulation.
 For example, if the membrane is being depolarized, the greater the stimulus, the greater the depolarization.
-If neurons are sufficiently depolarized, the membrane potential reaches a level called the threshold potential, approximately -55 millivolts in a neuron.
-If threshold is reached, an action potential results, which is the basis for the nerve impulse.
+If neurons are sufficiently depolarized, the membrane potential reaches a level called the threshold potential, which is approximately -55 millivolts in a neuron.
+If threshold is reached, an action potential results.